ferenckata/SQSeminarPaper/manuscript.md

 In addition, each tool can be potentially developed and reviewed by multiple group members.

 We believe these three pillars are the minimum requirement for achieving lasting improvement in software development within research teams, but bioinformaticians of other groups should tailor the content and the frequency of these meetings to their specific needs.
-Although not explicitly a project conceived during the meetings, many regular attendees have extensively applied software quality features (object-oriented programming style, user stories when documenting the requirements and assumptions, Jira to add features and report bugs, continuous integration with Git) when working on the same codebase as a team for the latest release of JASPAR database [@doi:10.1093/nar/gkad1059].
+Although not explicitly a project conceived during the meetings, many regular attendees have extensively applied many of the discussed software development methods (e.g., object-oriented programming style, user stories when documenting the requirements and assumptions, Jira to add features and report bugs, continuous integration with Git) when working on the same codebase as a team for the latest release of JASPAR database [@doi:10.1093/nar/gkad1059].
 We also want to note that this article in fact was successfully written using a continuous integration based tool Manubot [@doi:10.1371/journal.pcbi.1007128].
 In the next sections we discuss how software quality seminars and code reviews helped with the examples of three specific software engineering notions: modularization, testing, and dependency management.
+We share specific examples from our own projects to highlight how these concepts change the way we code (**Supplementary Figures**).

 ### Modularization ###